 Green Lotus Hotel (2 nights): Set on the banks of the Li River, this new hotel offers a level of luxury not seen before in Yangshuo. (pool, spa)

-Hilton Xian (1 night): A sleek modern hotel situated within the ancient walls of historic Xian. (pool, spa)
+Hilton Xian (1 night): A sleek modern hotel ideally situated within the ancient walls of historic Xian. (pool, spa)

 The Peninsula Beijing (2 nights): The choice of foreign dignitaries, this luxurious five-star hotel has scores of amenities and a prime location in central Beijing.
 Travel + Leisure World's Best. (pool, spa)